How the GYROTONIC® Method Can Improve Training For High Level Athletes

-Sarah: What was different about the Gyrotonic Method and made it different for you?
+Sarah: What was different about the Gyrotonic Method that made it different for you?

 Angela: That’s the magic.
-If you imagine any sport, let’s use running, for example, there is a wave of motion that happens from the foot, through the leg, through the pelvis, through the spine, into the air and then, it reverses down into the landing.
-If you think about basketball, there is a wave of movement that goes from the floor, through the body, out through the fingertips.
+If you imagine any sport — let’s use running, for example — there is a wave of motion that happens from the foot, through the leg, through the pelvis, through the spine, into the air and then it reverses down into the landing.
+If you think about basketball, there is a wave of movement that goes from the floor, through the body, and then out through the fingertips.

 One of the most fundamental, quintessential movements of the Gyrotonic Method is called the “wave,” which is a flowing movement of the spine.
 It is the single most unique and valuable theme in this method that separates it from every other exercise system, not only in terms of sports performance, but also because of the extensive health benefits.
 The fluidity is similar to tai chi or swimming.

-Sarah: So, what comes to mind in hearing you talk about this is tensegrity and fascia.
-Are you looking from those perspectives?
+Sarah: What comes to mind in hearing you talk about this is tensegrity and fascia.
+Are you looking at this from those perspectives?

 By moving in a vast variety of planes, relationships with gravity and assistive or resistive forces, Gyrotonic exercises help create tensegrity in the body.
 This is one of the things that makes this system so unique.
 We’re not going back and forth in the same plane of motion.
 This diversity in training then prepares the body to be ready to move in any different plane.
 Sports don’t happen on a straight, perfect track.
 Movement happens all over the place.
 We want to train the body to be prepared to deal with movement from anywhere.
 When you’re running, if there’s a hole in the road, or someone comes at you from an unexpected angle, we want to educate the body to be prepared for that..